dftbplus/dftbplus/INSTALL.rst

 If you compile DFTB+ with ELSI, PLUMED or MAGMA-support, make sure that pkg-config can also find the respective pkconfig files for these packages.
 If you enable support for these components, their libraries are declared as dependencies in the DFTB+ pkg-config file.
-Note, if you compile these libraries themseleves, you may have to follow their install processes to generate suitable pkg-config files in their specified install location(s).
+Note, if you compile these libraries themselves, you may have to follow their install processes to generate suitable pkg-config files in their specified install location(s).

 For external dependencies without pkg-config files (e.g. mbd, negf), the options for linking those